ScientificClubofESI/CSE_HR/README.md

 ```

 ## Contributing
 Do you have a feature request, bug report, or patch?
 Great!
 See [CONTRIBUTING.md](https://github.com/BillelBenoudjit/CSE_HR/blob/master/CONTRIBUTING.md) for information on what you can do about that.
-Contributions to LaraHack are welcome and appreciated !
+Contributions to CSE HR are welcome and appreciated !